albertoalcolea/flacut/README.md

     flacut bigflac.flac cueinfo.cue

+The basic use.

     flacut -r "%n - %t" bigflac.flac cueinfo.cue

-     (Will rename the multiple flac files with the number and title of track.)
+Will rename the multiple flac files with the number and title of track.